 Gloss: Many of the more modern styles of kitchen doors are painted or lacquered in such as way as to give them a gloss finish.
 These are great for cleaning and they can be very reflective.
 The shape of the door is usually flat without too many embellishments.
 If you chose this door you might want stainless steel handles to set it off.

-Coloured: Many modern doors are now finished in a multitude of colours and it is almost accepted that more than one colour kitchen door should be used in the room.
+Coloured: Many modern doors are now finished in a multitude of colours.
+It is almost accepted that more than one colour kitchen door should be used in the room.
 You could go with black and white as a theme or use various pastel shade to create a modern 1950's touch.

 Woodgrain: It may be expected that wood is a more traditional material to make kitchen doors from.
 While this is true, it is the shape of the door which lends itself to being modern.
 A thick chunky oak door is extremely modern and up to date and would not look out of place in the newest of apartments.